Compassionate Providence Criminal Defense Lawyer Protecting the Constitutional Rights of those Accused of Crimes

 The sooner you contact our office, the sooner we can begin preparing a rigorous defense.

 Attorney Noah J. Kilroy spent many years prosecuting thousands of criminal cases involving all types of criminal charges.
 He draws from this experience and applies everything he knows to zealously work to safeguard your rights and aggressively advocate on your behalf.
 He has a unique insight and ability to anticipate the prosecution’s moves and strategies.
-The bottom line: as a highly-skilled Providence criminal defense attorney he will provide you with the best possible defense.
+The bottom line: as a highly-skilled Providence criminal law attorney, he will provide you with the best possible defense.

 Here are just a couple of the reviews that we have received from a past client: